Last Updated on September 17, 2021

 Holders of funds are understandably reluctant to give out these lists as it means the assets and funds under their control are likely to be distributed by you.
 Some lists are public record, like the dormant funds’ lists of almost every state in the US.
 Others are quasi-public, being on file in court cases involving corporate reorganizations and liquidations.

-The biggest source of large, unclaimed fortunes is the Probate or Surrogate Court files.
+The biggest source of large, unclaimed inheritance is the Probate or Surrogate Court files.
 It is amazing that so many wealthy people die without wills and also without any known next of kin.
 Normally when this happens, the Court appoints a “Public Trustee” to wind up the estate.
 They don’t look too hard for the heirs because their fee is the same whether the heir is found or not.

 In other places, including the states of New York and New Jersey, I was solicited for a bribe in order to get a look at these records and a chance to copy case numbers and information about larger unclaimed amounts.
 I had enough business at the time, so I never paid.